-- 6.3.52 To work with the Province, local municipalities, and surrounding jurisdictions to plan for, protect and promote an interconnected and efficient multimodal goods movement network that links local municipalities, Employment Areas and surrounding areas, utilizing Provincial highways, Regional streets and rail corridors to meet current and future needs. - 6.3.53 To discourage the location of land uses sensitive to noise and vibration and safety issues, in proximity to rail facilities, rail corridors and intermodal yards.
-Appropriate design and buffering from sensitive land uses is required to avoid issues of compatibility. - 6.3.54 To encourage freight and logistics uses to locate in clusters that create synergies within the goods movement industry. - 6.3.55 To work with local municipalities to direct activities that require heavy truck traffic to locate in areas near and adjacent to Provincial highway interchanges, and to protect land in those locations for that purpose.
+6.3.52 To work with the Province, local municipalities, and surrounding jurisdictions to plan for, protect and promote an interconnected and efficient multimodal goods movement network that links local municipalities, Employment Areas and surrounding areas, utilizing freight-supportive infrastructure (Provincial highways, airports, Regional streets and rail corridors) to meet current and future needs.

+6.3.53 To avoid locating land uses that are sensitive to noise and vibration in proximity to rail facilities.
+If avoidance is not possible, appropriate design and buffering from sensitive land uses is required to protect the long-term viability of such facilities, in accordance with provincial guidelines.

+6.3.54 To focus freight-intensive land use to areas well served by major highways, airports, rail facilities and marine facilities, and encourage freight and logistics uses to locate in clusters that create synergies within the goods movement industry.

+6.3.55 To work with local municipalities to direct activities that require heavy truck traffic to locate in areas near and adjacent to Provincial highway interchanges, and to protect land in those locations for that purpose.

-- 6.3.56 To support an interconnected and efficient system for goods movement through: - a.
+6.3.56 To support an interconnected and efficient system for goods movement through:

+- a.
 The completion of the 400-series highway network, including the Future Highway 413 Transportation Corridor, Highway 400-404 link (Bradford By-pass), the Highway 427 Extension, and the Highway 404 Extension; and, - b.
-The addition of 400-series highway interchanges, mid-block crossings, interchange ramp extensions, and overpasses. - 6.3.57 To recognize that Provincial highways and Regional roads are generally corridors for goods movement. - 6.3.58 To direct the movement of hazardous goods to rail and roadways outside of the Urban Area and Towns and Villages to minimize risks and ensure the safe and efficient movement of goods, where possible. - 6.3.59 That integrated planning for growth management, including goods movement and transportation planning will, support and enhance the Agricultural System to ensure uses and infrastructure are compatible with agricultural uses, where possible in terms of size, scope and impact. - 6.3.60 To protect grade separation of railways and major streets, where required.
+The addition of 400-series highway interchanges, mid-block crossings, interchange ramp extensions, and overpasses.

+6.3.57 To recognize that Provincial highways and Regional roads are generally corridors for goods movement.

+6.3.58 To direct the movement of hazardous goods to rail and roadways outside of the Urban Area and Towns and Villages to minimize risks and ensure the safe and efficient movement of goods, where possible.

+6.3.59 That integrated planning for growth management, including goods movement and transportation planning will, support and enhance the Agricultural System to ensure uses and infrastructure are compatible with agricultural uses, where possible in terms of size, scope and impact.

+6.3.60 To protect grade separation of railways and major streets, where required.